 Of the city's Czech-Americans who are members of an organized religion, the majority are Catholic, some are Protestant, and some are Jewish.
 The first Czech Catholic church in Cleveland was ST. WENCESLAS CHURCH, founded in 1867 at the corner of Arch and Burwell streets, and named after the Czech patron saint.
 The second Czech parish was St. Prokop (1874), on the west side of the city.
 In 1892, the St. Wenceslas congregation built a new church at the corner of Broadway Avenue and East 37th Street, and with the move to the suburbs another St. Wenceslas church was built in Maple Heights in 1923.
 Eventually both St. Wenceslas churches within the city proper were razed.
 In 1994, there were five Catholic churches and a Protestant church, SCRANTON ROAD BAPTIST CHURCH, which retained a moderate complement of Czechs in their congregations.
 The Catholic churches included St. Wenceslas (Maple Heights), Our Lady of Lourdes, and St. John Nepomucene.
 In 1994, Cleveland still had three Czech halls: the Sokol Greater Cleveland Hall (BOHEMIAN NATIONAL HALL) and Ceska Sin Sokol Hall, which were established by freethinkers, and the Czech Karlin Hall, which was established by Catholics.
 Fraternal organizations also reflected the religious break in the community, each Czech fraternal having identified itself with either Catholicism or free thought and thereby institutionalizing the schism to this day.
 The first Czech society organized in Cleveland was the Slovanska Lipa, organized in the 1860s.
 Among the active Catholic bodies in the 1980s were the CZECH CATHOLIC UNION and the Catholic Order of the Foresters, while the Czechoslovak Society of America and the WESTERN FRATERNAL LIFE ASSOCIATION grew out of the freethinking community.
 In addition to providing social, educational, cultural, and recreational activities, an important contribution of the organizations was the provision of financial resources through savings and loan societies and insurance groups.
 Czechs also founded a number of savings and loans to meet similar needs, including the First Federal Savings & Loan Association of Cleveland, the Oul Savings & Loan Company, and the People's Savings & Loan Association.

 Gymnastic training, with strong nationalist overtones, has been a vital part of Czech-American life, primarily through the Sokol organization.
 The first Sokol unit in Cleveland, Sokol Czech, was organized in 1879.
 Sokols also offered dramatic and musical training, lectures, libraries, and a sense of Czech brotherhood.
 One Cleveland Sokol unit, the WORKERS GYMNASTIC UNION, sponsored gymnastic exhibitions and social events at Taborville, a Czech cooperative community southeast of CHAGRIN FALLS TOWNSHIP.
 Three other major Czech gymnastic units in the 1980s were SOKOL CLEVELAND, SOKOL GREATER CLEVELAND, and Sokol Ceska Sin.
 The Sokols were responsive to the aspirations of Czechs for a free nation-state.
 Before the U.S. entered World War I, several members of Cleveland's Sokols participated in the Czechoslovak Legions that fought with the Allies in Europe, and a total of 360 Czech and Slovak volunteers from the Cleveland area eventually joined the Czechoslovak Legionnaires.
-In 1915, Czechs and Slovaks met in Cleveland to plan a strategy to liberate and unify Czech and Slovak regions in an independent republic.
+In 1915, Czech and Slovak representatives met at the Bohemian National Hall in Cleveland to plan a strategy to liberate and unify the Czech and Slovak lands into an independent state.
+The result was the CLEVELAND AGREEMENT, which called for the formation of a united federal republic for the Czech and Slovak peoples, setting the stage for the establishment of Czechoslovakia on October 28, 1918.
 Czech-American publications and ethnic leaders lobbied to influence American public opinion, and Monsignor OLDRICH ZLAMAL, pastor of Our Lady of Lourdes Church, encouraged Cleveland Czechs to become politically active and to petition for the independence of Czechoslovakia.
 The democratic Czechoslovakian republic created at the conclusion of World War I was a source of personal gratification for Czechs in this country until its Nazi occupation in 1938 and its fall to Communism in 1948.

 Drama, musical, and dance groups have helped preserve the Czechs' ethnic heritage since the 1860s.
 In 1867 a musical organization, the LUMIR-HLAHOL-TYL SINGING SOCIETY, was established in Cleveland, followed by such groups as the VOJAN SINGING SOCIETY and the Vcelka Czech Dramatic Society.
 Music was an area of the arts in which many Czechs excelled, 10 of the 57 charter members of the CLEVELAND ORCHESTRA having been Czech.
 One of them, CHARLES V. RYCHLIK, was a successful composer and respected music teacher until his death in 1962.
 Families such as the HRUBYS and the Machans were active as performers and composers.